mark-bradshaw/IOTA-Repeater-and-Spammer/README.md

 # IOTA-Repeater-and-Spammer
 An application to contribute to IOTA network efficiency

-This application won't be needed any more when IOTA network is heavily used by true IOT devices.<br>As long as that the case, the IOT cloud topology and behaviour can be emulated to some degree by virtual tethering.
+This application won't be needed any more when IOTA network is heavily used by true IOT devices.<br>As long as that is not the case, the IOT cloud topology and behaviour can be emulated to some degree by virtual tethering.
 It is realized by rebroadcasting transactions by existing nodes in a measured way.
 <H3>INSTALLATION</H3>
 You need <b>nodejs</b> and <b>npm</b> installed on your system.